(ML)

 Sentiment analysis and price sensitivity analysis further highlighted Honda's current missed opportunity for its connected ecosystem

-With connected applications and services playing a critical role in car-purchase decisions, these gaps represent both a challenge and a major opportunity, especially when OEMs are increasingly seeing software as a primary growth engine for automotives.
-Our scenario modeling showed that simply bringing Honda to feature and price parity (POP) with major OEM leaders and competitors could double current revenue.
+With connected applications and services playing a critical role in car-purchase decisions, these gaps represent both a challenge and a major opportunity—especially as OEMs increasingly treat software as a primary growth engine.
+Our scenario modeling showed that bringing Honda to feature and price parity (POP) with major OEM leaders and competitors could double current revenue.

 Our scenario modeling for Honda ConnectX, highlighting the financial potential for the service